-Ensure that workplace and individual Stress Risk Assessments are completed and updated annually or where there is a change in working practices/procedures;

-- 2) Ensure that the early identification of work related stress and/or mental health illness is treated as a priority; - 3) Ensure that confidential specialist counselling services are made available to staff on request or when referred by occupational health services or a GP; - 4) Put in place a consistent support mechanism for staff with work related stress or mental health illness which incorporates regular reviews and avoids added stress or threat of dismissal.

-Conference calls on the National Executive Council:

-- a) To build on the success of the 2017 UNISON Stress Seminar and Stress Toolkit by continuing to highlight the effects of work related stress and workplace risks to mental health illness; - b) To develop Mental Health at Work training for UNISON activists; - c) To highlight the ongoing psychosocial health concerns of UNISON's membership to employers.
+- Ensure that workplace and individual Stress Risk Assessments are completed and updated annually or where there is a change in working practices/ procedures; - Ensure that the early identification of work related stress and/or mental health illness is treated as a priority; - Ensure that confidential specialist counselling services are made available to staff on request or when referred by occupational health services or a GP; - 4) Put in place a consistent support mechanism for staff with work related stress or mental health illness which incorporates regular reviews and avoids added stress or threat of dismissal. - Conference calls on the National Executive Council: - a) To build on the success of the 2017 UNISON Stress Seminar and Stress Toolkit by continuing to highlight the effects of work related stress and workplace risks to mental health illness; - b) To develop Mental Health at Work training for UNISON activists; - c) To highlight the ongoing psychosocial health concerns of UNISON's membership to employers.

-Employers have a statutory duty of care to all of their staff and they need to be reminded that this duty extends to all aspects of the employees' health and wellbeing including the serious problem of work related stress and its potential to lead to more serious mental health difficulties.
+Employers have a statutory duty of care to all of their staff and they need to be reminded that this duty extends to all aspects of the employees' health and wellbeing including the serious problem of work related 17.1